 230 BC to 210 BC, Psalm 36: The hippodrome.

-This generation is that of the years between 230 BC and 210 BC.
+This generation is from the years 230 BC to 210 BC

 - Having [1] vanquished this attempt (- a [2] character named Theodotus had tried to murder him –), the king (Ptolémée IV Philopator) then decided to proceed to the neighbouring cities, and encourage them.